wearewiser/frontend-dev-test/README.md

 ### Project Demo

-A demo of the project can be seen [here](https://demo.madebywiser.com).
+A completed demo of the project can be seen [here](https://demo.madebywiser.com).
 You can use the credentials outline above to authenticate (_Table 4_).

 ### Submission